omega8cc/pages_rtfm/02.importing/01.get-database-files/docs.md

 ---
-title: TITLE
+title: Get Your Database and Files Into Aegir
-slug: URI
+slug: get-database-files
-menu: MENU
+menu: Database and Files
 date: 08-08-2016
 published: true
 visible: true